RomlinGroup/Flatpack/README.md

 **WARNING:** Running Flatpack outside Docker allows applications to execute unrestricted Bash and Python code with your user permissions.
 While Docker provides some isolation, it CANNOT guarantee complete security.

-🚨 ONLY use Flatpack if you accept and understand these security risks. 🚨
+ONLY use Flatpack if you accept and understand these security risks.

+This tool is intended for expert users or controlled educational environments ONLY.
+If you do not fully understand the security implications, DO NOT PROCEED.

 ```bash
 docker build --progress=plain --no-cache -t flatpack-image .